 - Radiation to the chest wall

-In addition, African American women have a higher risk of developing breast cancer before age 40.
+In addition, Black women have a higher risk of developing breast cancer before age 40.

 Because there are many other risks for breast cancer, ASBrS recommends that all women have a formal risk assessment by age 30.
 A risk assessment can help you decide when you should start getting a mammogram.

 A mammogram doesn’t always provide a clear picture for women with dense breasts, so cancer could go undetected.
 If you have dense breast tissue, your doctor may recommend additional imaging, such as magnetic resonance imaging (MRI) or ultrasound.
 This offers more visibility into the breast tissue to look for signs of cancer.